Phillip Rhodes is synonymous with quality.

 In 2010, in an Australian first, Phillip and fellow milliner, Rose Hudson, created an entire suite of headwear and jewellery for Singapore Dance Theatre’s Sleeping Beauty.
 Phillip has previously held the position of Head Milliner with the Australian Ballet and is currently working with the Melbourne Theatre Company and Victorian Opera.
 He regularly judges Fashions-on-the-Field during the Melbourne Cup Carnival and the millinery for the Royal Melbourne Show.

-Phillip pens his missives in the over-stuffed, bijoux comfort of a tiny inner-city terrace where he lives with his partner and Louis, their spoilt pet Löwchen.
+Phillip pens his missives in the over-stuffed, bijoux comfort of a tiny inner-city terrace where he lives with his partner and Louis, their spoilt pet Löwchen and Otto, an Affenpinscher.